Hamiltonian parameter inference from resonant inelastic x-ray scattering with active learning: Results for experimental spectra

 \subsubsection{GPR results}

 Figure~\ref{Fe2O3_plot} shows the experimental spectrum along with its simulated counterparts.
 Both the \gls*{GPR} and greedy fine-tuned fits reproduce many aspects of the experimental spectra.
 Parameter values corresponding to the greedy fit are reported in Tab.~\ref{Fe2O3_table}.
 Ref.~\cite{JieminLi2023Fe2O3} attributed the two main branches of excitations in the $E_\mathrm{loss}\sim1-2$ eV range to $dd$ excitations.
 They correspond to $\:^6A_{1g}\rightarrow \:^4T_{1g}$ (at 1.4~eV) and $\:^6A_{1g} \rightarrow \:^4T_{2g}$ (at 1.9~eV) transitions, flipping both spin ($S = 5/2 \rightarrow 3/2$) and orbital ($e_g \rightarrow t_{2g}$ ), respectively.
 This conclusion is largely consistent with the fit results, with the important remark that the fitted spectrum consists of multiple overlapping peaks, some of which feature $^2 T_2 (t_2)^5$ content.
+Overall, our method successfully captures the major features of the spectrum.
+In the longer term, incorporating further features into the model, such as explicit treatment of ligand orbitals, cubic symmetry breaking, and polaron physics, could represent possible ways to improve the theory-experiment agreement further.